Douglas Fir Seedling Plugs

 Douglas Fir are offered in the following sizes:

-• bare root seedling [available for pre-order now]
+• bare root seedling [now shipping]

-• bare root transplant [available for pre-order now]
+• bare root transplant [now shipping]

 • plug seedling [sold out, future availability unknown]